-- 1) the birds showed no clinical sign suggestive of infection by NDV on the day of shipment; - 2) the birds were hatched and kept in isolation approved by the Veterinary Services; - 3) the parent flock birds were subjected to a diagnostic test at the time of the collection of the eggs to demonstrate freedom from infection with NDV; - 4) the birds are transported in new or appropriately sanitized containers; - 5) if the birds or parent flocks have been vaccinated against ND, it has been done in accordance with the provisions of the Terrestrial Manual and the nature of the vaccine used and the date of vaccination have been attached to the certificate.
+- the birds showed no clinical sign suggestive of infection by NDV on the day of shipment; - 2) the birds were hatched and kept in isolation approved by the Veterinary Services; - 3) the parent flock birds were subjected to a diagnostic test at the time of the collection of the eggs to demonstrate freedom from infection with NDV; - 4) the birds are transported in new or appropriately sanitized containers.

+If the birds or parent flocks have been vaccinated against ND, the nature of the vaccine used and the date of vaccination have been attached to the certificate.

-Recommendations for importation from an ND free country, zone or compartment
+Recommendations for importation from an Newcastle disease free country, zone or compartment